 Do you need a Resource Consent?

-These webpages aim to provide you with complete information on resource consent requirements in the Hawke’s Bay region.
-Included in these pages are links to other reference material, technical information and guidance notes to assist you to make a thorough and accurate application.
+We aim to provide you with complete information on resource consent requirements in the Hawke’s Bay region.
+Included in these pages you will find links to other reference material, technical information and guidance notes to assist you to make a thorough and accurate application.

 The Regional Management Plan and the Regional Coastal Environment Plan set out the requirements for resource consents.
 You may also need building consents from your local city or district councils.
 There is also other legislation which may impact on your requirements for resource consent, namely the National Environmental Standards.
 You can find out more about the NES here and on the Ministry for Environment webpage

 As well as using these webpages, we recommend new applicants in particular read the Everyday Guide to the RMA from the Ministry for the Environment.